When I learned about the Obama plan to begin citizenship drives across the nation a few weeks ago, I had mixed feelings.

 On the other, I suspected the current effort to push the merits of naturalization was driven by self-serving Democratic Party manipulation.

-Citizenship Push: Immigrant Freedom Or Political Control?
+Citizenship Push: Immigrant Freedom

 In reality, like other immigration programs under the present administration, both freedom and control are elements of this maneuver.